mananahmed/syllabi/Col_Decol.md

 * “Letters of Sanford B. Dole (Hawai'i) and Professor John W. Burgess (Columbia)” (1894)
 * Petitions against Hawaiian Annexation (1897)
 * War Department, *Charges of Cruelty, etc., to the Natives of Philippines* (1902)
-* President William McKinley, “Second Annual Message” (Dec 5, 1898)
+* President William McKinley, “Second Annual Message,” Dec 5, 1898
 * Platt Amendment (1903)

 **Nov.
 11: Rights for All**